 sources: berries, citrus fruits and leafy green vegetables.

-Can help prevent gray hair and hair loss.
+Can help prevent grey hair and hair loss.
 This antioxidant also

 promotes healthy blood flow, which can help maintain blood scalp